 What equipment do you use?

 Our professional cameras and equipment are at the cutting edge of what’s available.
-We invest extensively in making sure that we are shooting your wedding on the best equipment available.
-Creating the highest quality films available is paramount for our studio.
+We invest extensively in making sure that we are shooting your wedding on the most up to date equipment.
+Creating films of the highest quality is paramount to our studio.

 How do you work on the day-of?

 One of your cinematographers will be with you while you’re getting ready, getting candid footage of you and your friends, details of your dress, jewelry and shoes, the invitation, the rings, etc, and the other will be with your fiance(e).
 We’ll meet up (either at the first look or at the ceremony) and then you’ll have two camera angles (or three, depending upon the package you choose) for all the events throughout the rest of the day.
 We’ll be present for all the staples of reception — entrances, introductions, first dance, parent dances, cake cutting — and get enough dancing to show how much fun the party was.

 How do you record sound?